 Korean Drama, K-Pop, and Korean BBQ are very popular in the Philippines.
 I love Korean BBQ!!!
-As for KDrama, I was only able to watch Full House, which I find super cute.
+As for KDrama, I love Goblin, Legends of the Deep Blue Sea and Full House, which I find super cute.
 But, I really want to visit Korea for their cherry blossoms during spring and snow during winter.

 - Spring – March to May